hexanal/fredmercy-blog/LOG.md

         - we don't write css -> sass, less, postcss, ...
 TAILWIND?!?!
         - js... more like, ecmascript2018?! with babel?!? that's weird as fuck
     - need to get high again to understand wtf I wrote above...

+* highdea # 897232
+    - a social media based on an interface that you can customize as you wish
+    - publish any content, easily, with a _simple_, _intuitive_ UI
+    - and connect with your friends with a chat service
+        - that allows you to chat with other people as long as you are visiting this page
+    - they see your page when you chat on your page
+    - they see their page when you chat on their page
+    - and you can do business pages on their
+        - how to counter ads?
+        - we **flag** the user that might be _ads_;
+        - you decide
+    - supposedly private, but not at all; public by default
+        - but ability to **mute** stuff coming from specific sources

+* highdea # 5571233
+    - I've got all this fucking personal data...
+    - what the fuck should I do with all this _stuff_?!?!
+    - considering the weigh as... actual weigh of data in grams
+        - something to consider i mean... haha
+    - dragging along all this fucking data, man
+    - get rid of it
+    - burn it all
+    - _datadafe_
+    - all the digital crumbs I'm carrying, I don't want it
+    - I have to inseminate the web
+    - with my fucking data, so _they_ have to handle it for me... forever
+    - **hahahahah**
+    - my data will live forever, because I'll be forever transported, from one server to another
+    - floating
+    - just transmitting my data all around the globe
+    - servers in **China**, **Kazakhstan**, **Croatia**, anywhere!
+    - just fucking data

 * something that suggest to create a redirection when changing the URL of a page/post
     - so that links on other websites that were pointing to that URL aren't landing nowhere